zoom/zoom-sdk-windows/README.md

 Zoom SDK makes it easy to integrate Zoom with your Windows applications, and boosts up your applications with the power of Zoom.

 * **Easy to use**: Our SDK is built to be easy to use.
 Just import the libraries, call a few functions, and we will take care all video conferencing related stuffs for you.
-* **Localizable**: Our SDK naturally supports 7 major languages, and you can add more to grow your applications internationally.
+* **Localizable**: Our SDK naturally supports [multiple major languages](https://support.zoom.us/hc/en-us/articles/209982306-Change-your-language-on-Zoom), and you can add more to grow your applications internationally.
 * **Custom Meeting UI**: If you want to add your own decorations to your Zoom meeting rooms, try our Custom UI feature to make your meeting room special.

 ## Disclaimer